-ii.
-Players who appear on their team’s 1986 roster and have remained thereon without interruption, regardless of where they live or work, will be considered legal ball players on that team only.
-If the team that they are legally on disbands, they must be added to the roster of another team before the start of the immediately following season in order to retain eligibility.
+- Players who appear on their team's 1986 roster and have remained thereon without interruption, regardless of where they live or work, will be considered eligible ball players on that team only.
+If that team disbands, they must be added to the roster of another team before the start of the immediately following season in order to retain eligibility.

-iii.
-Players who appear on a team on the 2008 approved grandfathered list, regardless of where they live or work, will be considered legal ball players on that team only.
-A player granted eligibility under this rule would no longer be able to play in the league under this rule once he stops playing for that team or the team disbands.
+- Players who appear on a team on the 2008 approved grandfathered list, regardless of where they live or work, will be considered eligible ball players on that team only.
+A player granted eligibility under this rule would no longer be able to play in the league under this rule once he stops playing for that team or that team disbands.
 Any such player is tied to that team; that is he cannot be eligible to play for another team under this rule in the future.

 B. If a player's name appears on two rosters, the first team that player plays on will be the team he plays with for the season.

-C. Rosters may be added to until May 31st of the season.
-After that time, no roster change will be permitted without a formal written request from the manager and the approval of the league director.
-All changes must go through the league director.
+C. Rosters may be added to until June 1st of the season.
+After that time, no roster change will be permitted without a formal written request from the manager and the approval of the League Director.
+All changes must go through the League Director.

 III.
 GAME PROCEDURES

-A. All New Castle Recreation and Parks Adult Slow-pitch Games will be governed by ASA except where local league rules apply.
+A. All New Castle Recreation and Parks Adult Slow-pitch Games will be governed by USSSA except where local league rules apply.